Does Acts 5:3-4 say the Holy Spirit is God or that they lied to the “Almighty God” as it is His Spirit?

 Acts 5:3-4 (KJV) “But Peter said, Ananias, why hath Satan filled thine heart to lie to the Holy Ghost, and to keep back part of the price of the land?
 Whiles it remained, was it not thine own? and after it was sold, was it not in thine own power? why hast thou conceived this thing in thine heart? thou hast not lied unto men, but unto God.”

 In verse 3, Peter says that Ananias lied to the Holy Ghost or Holy Spirit, but in verse 4 Peter says Ananias lied unto God.
-It would seem that God is equated with the Holy Spirit.
+The Trinitarian logic on this verse therefore is that the Holy Spirit is God.

 There are numerous instances in both the Hebrew and Christian Greek Scriptures where the following principle applies: Actions by God’s representatives are logically equivalent to actions by God Himself.